 Findings from the Bristol test bed will be used to take effective awareness and adoption strategies for education, workforce, economic growth, healthcare and community.
 Learnings will also help prioritize planning activities, workshops, awareness campaigns, training on e‐solutions that will sustain and grow broadband.

-Across the globe the global downturn has had deep impacts.
-Many households are stretched thin, looking for ways to supplement lost income or to supplement declining or stagnant salaries.
+Across the globe the 2008-09 global downturn had deep impacts.
+Many households were stretched thin, looking for ways to supplement lost income or to supplement declining or stagnant salaries.

-Recently SNG worked with the e-North Carolina Authority to conduct “eSolutions Benchmarking” across the state to understand how households are using broadband to tackle some of their challenges.
+SNG worked with the e-North Carolina Authority in 2010 to conduct “eSolutions Benchmarking” across the state to understand how households are using broadband to tackle some of their challenges.

 The study revealed the potential of broadband for competitiveness and economic opportunity:

 - Nearly a third (31%) of the State’s broadband households operate a business from their home;

 - The number of households either currently running (31%) or planning to run a business from their home in the